chriscauley/intro-to-html/css/README.md

 The box model
 ========

 Googling the box model will get you a good image with labels.
-In the css folder there is also a wile called "boxmodel.html" that you can use to play with this.
+In the css folder there is also a file called "boxmodel.html" that you can use to play with this.

 ### The box